jeevjacobgeorge/jeevjacobgeorge/README.md

 - 👋 Hi, I’m @jeevjacobgeorge
-- 👀 I’m interested in python,django
+- 👀 I’m interested in python,django,machine learning
 - 🌱 I’m currently pursuing in computer science engineering
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me jeevjacobgeorge@gmail.com